eborninteractive/beams/README.md

  ```

 # Functions
-The different functions to use within the Maxess Api.
+The different functions to use within the MaxEss Api.

 ### mxs_get_cases ( _number_of_cases_ )
-Function to get the Maxess cases.
+Function to get the MaxEss cases.

 Parameters: